Daniel-Carpenter/AdvProgrammingOOP/05 - Projects/Project 01/README.md

 |    0   |    0   |    1   |    1   | 0 + 0 + 1 + 1 = 2 |

 * Additionally, the user will understand how Java date and time formats work.

 ## Problem-Solving approach

+* In order to compile the tasked program, I used a systematic approach to tacle the issue.
+	+ First, I used the UML diagram provided to understand the methods within both `.java` files.
+	+ Next, I incrementally tested the program in another `.java` file to ensure that the output of each method matched the project decription's example output.
+	+ As I tested these methods in the "scratch" file, I began putting them into the `DateTimeOne.java` and the `HammingDist.java` files.
+This workflow allowed for minimal errors, and if there were errors, then I was able to quickly recover.
+	+ After completing all methods, I then tested the `Driver.java` class to ensure that the file output the correct information.

 ## Description of Methods and Variables

+### Methods

+### Variables